ACoAs: DIS-comfort & Comfort (Part 3c)

 ➤”I can change” seems daunting if not impossible to many ACoAs because the WIC is going by a whole life-time of actual experiences, both as children & as adults – acting out our damage.
 Also, if we are convinced that how we’ve always been is our real personality (see part 1) then there is nothing to change.

 ➤ “I can Cope” feels impossible – to the WIC.
-But this is not true for our Healthy Adult.
-As children we were put in daily impossible situation & expected to handle everything as if we were already grown up, and demanded that we ‘fix’ the things that were wrong with the adults – which was absolutely impossible.
-BUT with Recovery today we can indeed cope with many things “that used to baffle us”.
+But this is not a problem for our Healthy Adult.
+As children we were put in daily impossible situation & expected to handle everything as if we were already grown up, and demanded that we ‘fix’ the things that were wrong with the adults – which was truly impossible.
+BUT with Recovery today we can indeed cope with many things “that used to baffle us” (#11).

-➤ “I can Celebrate” – for most of us is a big no-no. We’re very uncomfortable if we get any attention – even tho the Child in all of us longs for at least some.
-BUT – we need to celebrate our very existence, as well as our gifts & accomplishments.
-Until we get used to the idea, we can celebrate privately, in our thoughts, in our journal…. but eventually it’s very important to share it with others who can be happy for us.
+➤ “I can Celebrate” – for most of us this is a big no-no. We’re very uncomfortable if we get any attention – even tho’ the Child in all of us longs for at least some.
+YES – we need to celebrate our very existence, as well as our gifts & accomplishments.
+Until we get used to the idea, we can celebrate privately, in our thoughts, in our journal…. but eventually it’s very important to share it with others who can be happy for us, with us.
 People who care for & love us want to acknowledge their admiration & pleasure in knowing us!

 NEXT